RileyBell0/clib/README.md

+# very much a work in progress and just stuff ive needed to reuse all the time for uni n stuff :)

 # CLib

 CLib is a library of common functions and data-types that are often needed in coding.
 While not as efficient in all cases, it does make programming far easier in C by limiting how much re-inventing of the wheel is needed